NandithaPrabhu1987/rag_advanced/README.md

 ## License

-This project is available under the MIT license.
+This project is available under --- license